PacificCommunity/sdmx-dashboard-demo/README.md

 This application uses SDMX-JSON format for the data (version 2) provided by the [sdmx-json-parser library](https://pacificcommunity.github.io/sdmx-json-parser/).

-It is built upon NextJS with [Bootstrap](https://pacificcommunity.github.io/sdmx-json-parser/), [Highcharts](https://www.highcharts.com/) and [OpenLayers](https://openlayers.org/).
+It is built upon NextJS with [SDMX-JSON Parser](https://pacificcommunity.github.io/sdmx-json-parser/), [Highcharts](https://www.highcharts.com/) and [OpenLayers](https://openlayers.org/).

 New types of charts have been added.
 The specification of the related YAML sections is provided below:

 1. Drilldown

-Drilldown chart make use of multi-dimensional datasets displaying a single value for each category in columns and a disagreggated serie of observation for each category by another dimension.
+Drilldown chart make use of multi-dimensional datasets displaying a single value for each category in columns and a disagreggated serie of observations for each category by another dimension.
-The second dimension can be `TIME_PERIOD` in such case the drilled down chart type will be a line chart or another dimension in which case the chart type will remain column.
-When using the `TIME_PERIOD` dimension, the main view present the latest value available, whereas for other kind of dimension, the value `Total` (`_T`) is displayed (must be available for this dimension).

 `legendConcept` holds the dimension displayed on the main map and `xAxisConcept` holds the dimension name used for the drilled-down view.

+Clicking on a column will then drill down data by second dimension.
+In case this dimension is `TIME_PERIOD`, it will displayed as a line chart.
+Other diumension will be displayed as column chart again.

+When using the `TIME_PERIOD` dimension, the main view present the latest value available, while the value `Total` (`_T`) will be used for other kind of dimension.

 ```yaml